 Assessment tasks are phased and a schedule of submission or presentation dates will be published at the beginning of each year.

-An aptitude for Science normally demonstrated by an A-Level or equivalent in Maths, Science, Physical Education or Psychology.
+- An interest in Dance Science, normally demonstrated by an A-Level or equivalent in Maths, Science, Physical Education or Psychology (but not essentially so).

-- Prior dance experience assessed through your personal statement.
+- Some prior dance experience is essential and will be assessed through your personal statement.

 Applicants will normally have studied a minimum of two years post GCSE.
 However, mature individuals with professional experience may also apply.

-In addition, we accept a wide range of national and international qualifications using equivalencies from UCAS and UK NARIC.
+In addition, we accept a wide range of national and international qualifications using equivalencies from UCAS and UK ENIC.
 If you have any questions about your qualifications please contact email@example.com.

 Applicants for whom English is not their first language should demonstrate proficiency in English equivalent to IELTS 5.5 in all areas.